Tips & Tricks

 German as a Foreign Langugae

-- Long term memory is especially supported
+- Long term memory is supported in particular

-- Good overview about your state of knowledge
+- Good overview of your knowledge